awlondon/d9l294il0oqy-dqr3/docs/archive/07_training_and_media/Franchise_Hiring_Training_Playbook_Intro.md

 **Support/Flex**
 - Practice “floating”:
   - Start at Host during a mock mini-rush.
-  - Move to café to help with bussing/wiping.
+  - Move to cafe to help with bussing/wiping.
   - Jump into play reset between sessions.

 ---